TAPR/TICC/docs/TICC_architecture.md

 COARSE_CLOCK fires an interrupt service routine (ISR) on every tick that increments a variable called PICcount.
-PICcount represents the time in 100 us increments since system start, and provides the long- term time scale used to construct timestamps
+PICcount represents the time in 100 us increments since system start, and provides the long- term timescale used to construct timestamps

 The TDC7200 has two measurement modes.
 Mode 1 provides measurement of time intervals from 12 to 500 nanoseconds, which is not a wide enough